learn-co-curriculum/hs-advanced-web-design-teachers-guide-jquery/README.md

 + build their own regular expressions

 ###Lesson Plan

+####Arrays
-+ <b>ARRAYS</b> - Let’s start by learning about arrays.
++ Let’s start by learning about arrays.
 We’ll do this by making our own arrays.
 + Think about an array as an ordered list that can be visualized as a two-column table where the left column is the index (or the order) and the right column is the thing you’re listing (Draw on board, using one of the students’ examples):
 <img src= "https://s3.amazonaws.com/after-school-assets/advanced_jquery1.png">
 + Notice that the index starts at 0.
 This is a quirk about data structures in computer science that you just have to memorize.
 The first item in an array is always 0, and it increments by one.